thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+06/06/21 Version 65 of the dataset.
+We have reached the 1.1 billion tweets milestone.
+Daily data has been added for 6/01, 6/02, and 6/03.

 06/03/21 Daily data (under the /dailies/ folder) has been added for 6/02 and 6/01, note that some tweets will bleed into the following day due to different timezones captured.

 06/01/21 Daily data (under the /dailies/ folder) has been added for 5/31 and 5/30, note that some tweets will bleed into the following day due to different timezones captured.